92swhite/example-api-scrapper/README.md

    git clone https://github.com/92swhite/spotify-api-scraper.git
    ```

-4. Install NPM packages
-   Create a file named `secrets.env` and place it in the root directory.
+4. Create a file named `secrets.env` and place it in the root directory.
 Your file should look like this:

    ```
    API_CLIENT_ID=123456789abcdefg